 Take an already delicious celebration of potato and layer in flavor with the use of unpeeled smaller creamer style potatoes and vegetables like mashed steamed cauliflower and broccoli.

 Top scrambled eggs with corn, mushrooms, kale, asparagus or onion for an instant omelet.

 Tacos, Nachos & Quesadillas

 Mix sliced onion and bell peppers, in addition to black, pinto and kidney beans, into your favorite taco, nacho and quesadilla fillings for additional flavor, vitamin C, protein and fiber.
 Adding beans into the mix will add more to your food dollars as well, thanks to bulking up the volume of food to enjoy over the course of a few days.

 Baking your own French fries is a huge first step to meeting comfort without excess fat.
-Swap out traditional white potatoes with other root vegetables like beets, sweet potatoes, parsnips and carrots adds flavor and additional nutrients.
+In addition to traditional white potatoes, try other root vegetables like beets, sweet potatoes, parsnips and carrots to add more flavor and additional nutrients.

 Change up your go-to sauce with pesto made with leafy greens like spinach or kale; Add as many colors as you can with a variety of veggies such as bell peppers, mushrooms, olives, spinach, fresh tomatoes, eggplant, lettuce and more; Get creative with cauliflower crust to change things up.